xlladdins/xll/docs/Excel4MacrosE-G.md

 **Related Functions**

-GET.CELL   Returns information about the specified cell
+GET.CELL&nbsp;&nbsp;&nbsp;Returns information about the specified cell

-GET.NAME   Returns the definition of a name
+GET.NAME&nbsp;&nbsp;&nbsp;Returns the definition of a name

-GET.NOTE   Returns characters from a note
+GET.NOTE&nbsp;&nbsp;&nbsp;Returns characters from a note

-NAMES   Returns the names defined on a workbook
+NAMES&nbsp;&nbsp;&nbsp;Returns the names defined on a workbook

 Return to [top](#E)